orefalo/g2/README.md

 $
 ```

-But how good is a wip commit if it behaves just like any other commit?
-The point is, it's not a regular commit:

-* A wip commit **CANNOT** be **merged, pulled, pushed or synched**.
-You **cannot commit** on top of it either.
-It's a real "work in progress" that is meant to be `unwip` at some point.
+But unlike commits, wip commits **CANNOT** be **merged, pulled, pushed or synched**.
+You **cannot commit** on top of them either.
+In orther words, a wip commit in meant to stay at the tip of the branch until you are ready to `unwip` and resume your development.

 #List of Commands